 - Encourage deeper dives into potential follow-up actions.

 By identifying needs for drought preparedness, stakeholder agencies can work together in determining the next steps needed to continue moving Nevada and its communities towards drought resiliency.
-This in-person workshop is open to state, local, tribal, and federal stakeholders involved in drought planning, mitigation, and communication related to Nevada.
-Please share widely.
-If your agency/organization has an existing drought plan, please bring a copy to reference.
+This in-person workshop was open to state, local, tribal, and federal stakeholders involved in drought planning, mitigation, and communication related to Nevada.

 Drought Scenarios and Discussion Questions